facundobatista/nysor/README.md

 Written in Python, with Qt.

-Pronounced similar to "visor", the "y" like in "eye"... "n-eye-sor".
+Pronounced similar to "organizer", but without the "orga" and changing the "e" for an "o".

 # Why another GUI for Neovim?